China defence minister Dong Jun’s reappearance stirs more intrigue amid patron Miao Hua's downfall

 Analysts say it might be too soon to confirm whether Mr Dong is safe or still in trouble.

-Also, what remains unexplained are Mr Dong’s absence at recent official engagements usually attended by a defence minister.
+Also, what remains unexplained is Mr Dong’s absence at recent official engagements usually attended by a defence minister.

 But he declined to meet US Defense Secretary Lloyd Austin on the sidelines, citing US actions over Taiwan – a move that the Pentagon chief said was unfortunate.
 Mr Dong's absence from a visit to China by Singapore’s Chief of Defence Force Aaron Beng days later also sparked speculation.